jatkin-wasti/bash_notes/README.md

 - An example of it being used is below, which will redirect the error stream into the error.txt file.
 `ls fffff 2> error.txt`
+- If you attempt to redirect an output of a command that doesn't cause an error with `2>` then the redirect will simply not go through and the first command will output the result normally
+- Can use `2>&1` to redirect both the error and the result to the file

 ## Wildcards
 - Characters that act in place of other characters